MuhammadAli7896/Chatting-Web-Application/README.md

 ## About

+<a href="https://chat-nest-zcoa.onrender.com/" target="_blank">Chat Nest</a>
-Chat Nest is a modern chatting application built using the MERN stack (MongoDB, Express.js, React, Node.js) along with Socket.IO for real-time capabilities.
+ is a modern chatting application built using the MERN stack (MongoDB, Express.js, React, Node.js) along with Socket.IO for real-time capabilities.
 It offers end-to-end encryption, robust authentication via Google and Facebook, and effortless media sharing through Cloudinary.

 ## Tech Stack